 Toothaches: Toothaches often seem like a minor problem, but they can lead to major dental issues.
 Prolonged aches and pain can lead to or exacerbate tooth decay.
 If you're feeling any pain or discomfort, contact Bright Smile Dental right away.

 Tooth Breaks, Chipped Tooth, or Cracked Teeth: You can't prevent accidents, but you definitely shouldn't avoid going to the dentist in the case of a dental emergency.
 Contact us to set up your visit as soon as possible.
 If you've been injured, clean your mouth with warm water and apply a cold compress on your face to alleviate pain and swelling.
 Because Bright Smile Dental may be able to reattach any broken or chipped pieces during your dentist visit, simply bring the tooth to your appointment in a wet towel.
 Postponing immediate dental care can result in emergency root canals later.

 Loosened or Avulsed Teeth: Playing sports is excellent for your health, but sometimes results in injured teeth.
 Sports wounds can cause chipped teeth and even totally avulse the teeth in certain situations.
 Bright Smile Dental can help with emergencies including loose or avulsed teeth.
 Depending on the situation, it is possible to briefly attach your missing tooth until you can see the dentist.
 If that's not a possibility, rinse the tooth under a faucet.
 Do not rub, as that may cause root damage.

 Q. How do I know if my need is an emergency?

-The ADA guidelines indicate that a dental emergency is anything that is potentially life-threatening and/or anything that requires immediate attention to stop bleeding, alleviate infection, or ease severe pain.
+The ADA guidelines indicate that a dental emergency is anything that is potentially life-threatening and/or anything that requires immediate attention to stop bleeding, alleviate the infection, or ease severe pain.
 This includes bleeding, bacterial infection, or trauma to facial bones.

 Q. How do I know if my need is urgent?

-The ADA guidelines indicate that an urgent dental care addresses immediate concerns to prevent infection and/or relieve severe pain as well as to prevent the potential of hospital emergency department visits.
+The ADA guidelines indicate that urgent dental care addresses immediate concerns to prevent infection and/or relieve severe pain as well as to prevent the potential of hospital emergency department visits.
 This includes damage to teeth, such as cracking or breaking, as well as severe toothache or abscess.

 Q. What are some signs that I have an infection that needs to be addressed?